cmollinea/countinkly/README.md

 - View through intuitive graphics how many clicks you obtain on each link you decide to track with Countinkly.

+> 📝 If you're going to track a link, Countinkly provides you with the opportunity to use your own metadata, ensuring that your brand visibility is maintained while sharing using Countinkly.

 - Additionally, a section (Discover) has been created to display the links that Countinkly tracks, where users can comment, like, and help link owners by sharing sites they find interesting through Countinkly.

 ## Roadmap